 I also noticed how the CGM picked up on the 4 Rs of recovery (the recovery strategy I teach clients):

 - Refuel your body with fast-acting carbs.
 I typically suggest granola, fruit, and toast.

 - Repair with protein since you were just ripping and tearing your muscles.

 - Rehydrate with some sort of liquid from the sweat you lost.

 - Rest to ensure your muscles recover properly for your next workout.

 Levels showed me that the amount of carbs and protein I had post-workout was what I needed for my recovery.
 Knowing your own individualized recovery strategy ensures you’re getting what your body needs, and Levels can help accomplish that.

 Whether you’re an athlete or a dietitian, Levels provides you with real-time readings to see if the food you eat impacts how you’re performing.
-Levels also has some additional features like Zone scores and Metabolic Fitness score, which make it simple to see which food and activity combinations are going to be potentially acting as premium or regular fuel for the individual athlete.
-These findings will help you understand how to optimize your daily choices and performance so you can remain at a steady energy state for most of the day, instead of hitting peaks and valleys.
+Levels also has some additional features like Zone scores and Metabolic Fitness score, making it simple to see which food and activity combinations will potentially act as premium or regular fuel for the individual athlete.
+These findings will help you understand how to optimize your daily choices and performance so you can remain at a steady energy state for most of the day instead of hitting peaks and valleys.

-Tony worked at University of Florida at the collegiate level and then the Toronto Blue Jays with elite professional baseball athletes, Tony’s does virtual private practice on helping recreational athletes become elite performers.
-Tony’s teaches his virtual clients how to manage their weight and increase performance through behavior changes without counting calories or macros.
+Tony worked at the University of Florida at the collegiate level and then the Toronto Blue Jays with elite professional baseball athletes, and does virtual private practice on helping recreational athletes become elite performers.
+Tony teaches his virtual clients how to manage their weight and increase performance through behavior changes without counting calories or macros.